Explore France’s Hidden Canal Towns That Deserve the Spotlight

 What makes French canal towns so pretty?

-Many French canal towns are like stepping into a fairytale.
+Many French canal towns feel like stepping into a fairy tale.
 Think colorful old buildings lining calm waters, cute bridges, and boats gently floating by.
 Places like Colmar in Alsace or towns along the Canal du Midi feel like they’re straight out of a storybook.

 Which regions in France have the prettiest canals?